booch-nvidiacluster/nanoCluster/Documentation/Nano Software Documentation.md

 <img src="/Documentation/Images/Jetson Nano.jpg" alt="Jetson Nano">

 Here are instructions for provisioning each Nano in the cluster with a basic stack - Ubuntu, Python, Nginx, and MySQL - together with support for other languages, runtimes and a graph datase, plus various tools and libraries for general development, frameworks for artificial intelligence and networking, and an infrastructure for hosting microservices and Kubernetes.
+Instructions are given for integrating the cluster's nodes with the console, accessing the cluster from a remote computer on the same network, and for commonly used cluster commands.

 Several bits of code needed in support of this provisioning reside <a href="../nano">here</a>.